 Vienna is Austria‘s largest city as well as its cultural, economic and political centre.
 Vienna lies in the south-eastern corner of Central Europe, the city centre designated a UNESCO World Heritage Site.

-In the Museum Quarter, the third most visited spot on the list of things to do in Vienna, you will find even more museums and exhibits like the Architekturzentrun Wien (Vienna Architectual Centre), Kunsthalle (Art Hall), Leopold Museum with mainly 19th century and modernist Austrian artworks and Mumok (Museum of Modern Art) which includes the largest collection Vienese Actionism art, a collection of animal sacrifice, bloody canvases, self-mutilation and defication.
+In the Museum Quarter, the third most visited spot on the list of things to do in Vienna, you will find even more museums and exhibits like the Architekturzentrun Wien (Vienna Architectural Centre), Kunsthalle (Art Hall), Leopold Museum with mainly 19th century and modernist Austrian artworks and Mumok (Museum of Modern Art) which includes the largest collection Viennese Actionism art, a collection of animal sacrifice, bloody canvases, self-mutilation and defecation.

-Traditional food such as Wiener Schnitzel, Knodel, Gulash, pappricka chicken, studel (yum yum) and the rich Sacher Torte, a chocolate cake with apricot jam can all be enjoyed.
+Traditional food such as Wiener Schnitzel, Knodel, Gulash, paprika chicken, studel (yum yum) and the rich Sacher Torte, a chocolate cake with apricot jam can all be enjoyed.

 Its famous symbol is the Stephansdom Cathedral, a gothic masterpeice with tiled chevron roof.
 A trip can be taken to the top for a view of the city or you may choose to visit the Katakomen which houses the remains of the plague victims in mass graves, as well as urns containing the internal organs of the Habsburg family.